desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 ## Operational Recommendations

-Bootstrapping Domains SHOULD be delegated as zones of their own, so that the Bootstrapping Zone's apex coincides with the Bootstrapping Domain (such as `_boot.ns1.example.net`).
+Signaling Domains SHOULD be delegated as zones of their own, so that the Signaling Zone's apex coincides with the Signaling Domain (such as `_boot.ns1.example.net`).
-While it is permissible for the Bootstrapping Domain to be contained in a Bootstrapping Zone of fewer labels (such as `example.net`), a zone cut ensures that bootstrapping activities do not require modifications of the zone containing the nameserver hostname.
+While it is permissible for the Signaling Domain to be contained in a Signaling Zone of fewer labels (such as `example.net`), a zone cut ensures that bootstrapping activities do not require modifications of the zone containing the nameserver hostname.

-In addition, Bootstrapping Zones SHOULD use NSEC to allow consumers to efficiently discover pending bootstrapping operations by means of zone walking.
+In addition, Signaling Zones SHOULD use NSEC to allow consumers to efficiently discover pending bootstrapping operations by means of zone walking.
 This is especially useful for bulk processing after a Child DNS Operator has enabled the protocol.

-To keep the size of the Bootstrapping Zones minimal and zone walking efficient, Child DNS operators SHOULD remove Signaling Records which are found to have been acted upon.
+To keep the size of the Signaling Zones minimal and zone walking efficient, Child DNS operators SHOULD remove Signaling Records which are found to have been acted upon.